Compaagnie/Minesweeper/README.md

 start with basic minesweeper

 - look how to efficiently place mines
-- create basic UI and game ogic
+- create basic UI and game logic

 then add other stuff